anshimehta01/Compiler-Lab/README.md

 # Compiler-Lab

 This repository contains a complete set of **Compiler Design Lab experiments** implemented in **C language**.
-The experiments cover **Lex/Yacc tools, parsing techniques, and grammar analysis**, as part of the Compiler Design course (3rd Year B.Tech CSE).
+The experiments cover **Lex/Yacc tools, parsing techniques, and grammar analysis**, as part of the Compiler Design course.

 ---